AakrutiAI vs Canva: Which is better for YouTube thumbnails?

 Who should pick which

 Pick Canva if you're a designer, an agency, or a creator whose thumbnails are a small slice of a broader design workload.
-Pick AakrutiAI if you're a YouTube, Shorts, or Reels creator whose main friction is thumbnail speed and consistency, who uploads at least once a week, and who wants niche-specific templates that match an Indian creator context.
+Pick AakrutiAI if you're a YouTube, Shorts, or Reels creator whose main friction is thumbnail speed and consistency, who uploads at least once a week, and who wants niche-specific templates that match real creator workflows.
 Many creators use both — Canva for channel banners and non-thumbnail assets, AakrutiAI specifically for thumbnails.